-- interaction with the workforce (provisions 2, 5 and 6); - the role and responsibility of the chief executive (provisions 9 and 14); - previous experience of the chairman of a remuneration committee (provision 32); and - executive directors' remuneration (provisions 33 and 36 to 40).
+- interaction with the workforce (provisions 2, 5 and 6); - the role and responsibility of the chief executive (provisions 9 and 14); - requirement to establish a nomination committee and describe the work of the nomination committee (provisions 17 and 23); - the chair shall not be a member of the audit committee (provision 24); - the need for an internal audit function (provision 25); - previous experience of the chairman of a remuneration committee (provision 32); and - executive directors' remuneration (provisions 33 and 36 to 40).

-The Board considers that these provisions are not relevant to the position of the Company, being an externally managed investment company.
+The Board considers that these provisions, with the exception of the requirement to establish a nomination committee and describe the work of the nomination committee, are not relevant to the position of the Company, being an externally managed investment company.
 In particular, all of the Company's day-to-day management and administrative functions are outsourced to third parties.
 As a result, the Company has no executive directors, employees or internal operations.
+The Board has determined that there is no need for the Company to have a standalone Nomination Committee given the number of Directors on the Board.
+The functions traditionally undertaken by a nomination committee are fulfilled by the Board.

 The Company has therefore not reported further in respect of these provisions.